 The Best of Eastern Highlands

 Kalaw is nestled among the mountains and caves of Shan State, located about two hours west of Inle Lake.
 The British built this highland retreat to escape the heat of Yangon and Mandalay.
-You can still see British colonial architecture and visit the busy marketplace that sits at the center of any rural town in Myanmar.
+You can still see British colonial architecture and a popular marketplace in the small downtown area.
+And even though this is a rural town, local restaurants still offer a nice variety of Asian and European cuisine.

 The Shan people dominate this area, unlike most of the country that is primarily Burmese.
 Although the Shan tribes have had a historically tumultuous relationship with the Burmese, recent peace deals have ended decades of violent clashes and made the majority of Shan state safe and accessible.